luyzdeleon/elecfieldcalculator/README.md

 elecfieldcalculator
 ===================

-A simple webapp to calculate electric fields.
+A simple webapp to calculate electric fields intensity and plot them on a 2D plane.